MorrellLAB/Barley_NAM_Parents/README.md

 * PI_599621 is the version that was sequenced with the bulk of the parents
 * 26_PI_599621 is the version that was sequenced at a later date in a smaller group of 26

+Additionally, it was discovered after SNP calling that the sample PI_039590 had been improperly named to CIho_39590.
+Thus, in the renaming scripts you will see CIho_39590, but in the final sample list, final vcf, and final BAM files you will see PI_039590.

 A full list of the samples can be found in `Final_BAMs.list`.

 ### sequence_handling